Brhula/Houdini-Notes/UI_CUSTOMIZATION.md

 ### CONTRUCTION PLANE:

 - ORIENT CONSTRUCTION PLANE: Hit the `/` key.
 Click on prim.
 Hit the `/` key again.
+- ALIGN to GEOMETRY : hold `/` key, then click on primitive, edge or point to align.

 ### CUSTOM KEYS